lucidrains/muse-maskgit-pytorch/README.md

 To train the super-resolution maskgit requires you to change 1 field on `MaskGit` instantiation (you will need to now pass in the `cond_image_size`, as the previous image size being conditioned on)

+Optionally, you can pass in a different `VAE` as `cond_vae` for the conditioning low-resolution image.
+By default it will use the `vae` for both tokenizing the super and low resoluted images.

 ```python
 import torch
 import torch.nn.functional as F